prooph/http-middleware/docs/book/laminas_expressive.md

-# Zend Expressive integration
+# Laminas Expressive integration

-The [Zend Expressive](https://github.com/zendframework/zend-expressive) integration is very easy, because you can use the predefined factories and configuration examples of the specific prooph component.
+The [Laminas Expressive](https://github.com/laminas/laminas-expressive) integration is very easy, because you can use the predefined factories and configuration examples of the specific prooph component.

-> Take a look at the Zend Expressive [prooph components in action](https://github.com/prooph/proophessor-do "proophessor-do example app") example app.
+> Take a look at the Laminas Expressive [prooph components in action](https://github.com/prooph/proophessor-do "proophessor-do example app") example app.

 ## Routes